NodeBE4/opinion/_posts/2022-08-08-EnclavedMicrostate.md

 There's really not *that* much to add to be honest, though summaries and links can be found [here](https://www.reddit.com/r/VirtualYoutubers/comments/wjap40/pipsimon_projection_paradrop_weekly_discussion/ijol160/) and [here](https://www.reddit.com/r/VirtualYoutubers/comments/wjap40/pipsimon_projection_paradrop_weekly_discussion/ijxhfq0/) on the VirtualYoutubers sub – names are named, so visit at your peril.

+----- __709.11__ -----2022-08-18 23:45:25+08:00:

+So here's the thing, right: *most* of these are basically true?
+Like, Virginia Woolf *did* actually dress in blackface and a fake beard to pretend to be an Ethiopian diplomat and actually fooled the Royal Navy, for instance.
+Roald Dahl *was* a virulent anti-Semite.
+And Orson Scott Card is *really* a real piece of work.

+But it's the individual *wild* ones that stand out.
+John Green being an implicit antisemite is... fascinatingly weird; ditto Stephenie Meyer being pro-underage relationships; and most bewilderingly Asian-American novelist Celeste Ng being accused of anti-Asian racism.

+But on the flip-side you have all these 19th/20th century authors whom it seems like she only knows *of* but hasn't really read, and so simply accuses them of 'racism' and not *all the other stuff as well*.
+Enid Blyton was plenty xenophobic and liked traditional gender roles, so that's more than just racism there.
+Any Rand [sic] was surely more than just racist.
+And is racism the *only* thing you can dob Rudyard Kipling for?

+----- __709.12__ -----2022-08-18 23:47:53+08:00:

+Oh yeah, raving antisemite despite actually serving in the RAF in WW2 (he was quite literally a fighter ace at that, having shot down 5 enemy aircraft).
+You can (many TWs) read up a bit on his views [here](https://www.newstatesman.com/archive/2021/10/from-the-ns-archive-tale-of-the-unexpected) if you'd like (but... you probably don't want to).